 There are numerous terms used by University of Central Florida in our policies and procedures.
-Because both employees and students can complain of sexual misconduct and can navigate both on campus administrative resolution processes as well as (depending on the offense) an external criminal resolution process, UCF is providing definitions of terms under the Rules of Conduct, in the Golden Rule Student Handbook as well as definitions from the Department of Education and the State of Florida.
-Questions regarding any terms used in this document related to sexual misconduct should be directed to UCF's Title IX Coordinator/EO Officer, Human Resources or the Office of Student Rights and Responsibilities.
+Because both employees and students can complain of sexual misconduct and can navigate both on campus administrative resolution processes as well as a criminal resolution process, UCF is providing definitions of terms under the Rules of Conduct, in the Golden Rule Student Handbook as well as definitions from the Department of Education, the Equal Employment Opportunity Commission, and the Florida Commission for Human Rights.
+Questions regarding any terms used in this document related to sexual misconduct should be directed to UCF's Title IX Coordinator, Human Resources, or the Office of Student Rights and Responsibilities.